killianmuldoon/doca-platform/docs/guides/usecases/prerequisites.md

 # DPF System setup

 DPF makes a number of assumptions about the hardware, software and networking of the machines it runs on.
-Some of the specific [use cases](guides/usecases/) add their own requirements.
+Some of the specific [user guides](guides/usecases/) add their own requirements.

 ## Hardware setup
-There are 3 control plane machines serving many worker nodes in a cluster running DPF.
+There is a high availability control plane machines serving many worker nodes in a cluster running DPF.

 ### Control plane machines
 Each control plane machine: